-The three system classes have been chosen for their simplicity, and for their adaptability to the different system class and functional category definitions in use in EUR countries and elsewhere.
+The three system classes have been chosen for their simplicity, and for their adaptability to the different system class and functional category definitions in use.

 The three-level system classification scheme serves the purpose of this document, which is principally focusing on software of the highest safety criticality (ie the software used in safety systems to implement safety functions).
 Software of lower criticality is addressed in chapter 1.11, and elsewhere when relaxations on software requirements appear clearly practical and recommendable.